-After a work-related injury, you need an Milwaukee workers' comp lawyer to assert your rights under Wisconsin’s workers' compensation laws.
+After a work-related injury, you need a workers' comp lawyer to assert your rights under Wisconsin workers' compensation laws.

-At The Previant Law Firm, S.C., our team of skilled workers' comp attorneys helps injured workers bring successful work injury claims and appeals.
-As Wisconsin’s oldest workers' compensation law firm, we have handled cases involving every type of work accidents, occupational diseases, and work-related injuries.
+At The Previant Law Firm, S.C., our team of skilled workers' comp attorneys in Milwaukee helps injured workers bring successful work injury claims and appeals.
+As Wisconsin’s oldest workers' compensation firm, we have handled cases involving every type of work accidents, occupational diseases, and work injuries.
 You can rely on us to help you!

 Contact Us Online or Call (414) 240-1185 for a FREE Review of Your Workers' Compensation Claim